xfiveco/fe-test-simple/README.md

 ## Requirements
 1. Create the project using your preferred method for building front-end projects.
-1. Use BEM with the SCSS syntax for styling.
+1. If possible, use BEM with the SCSS syntax for styling.
 1. Make it responsive according your best judgement.
 The 1920px resolution of the design is a reference resolution we compare your conversion to.
 1. Create a hover effect for the image thumbnails.
 1. Create a simple custom overlay for photos.